RhoAias7/notes-app/README.md

 # notes-app
-This is my first JavaScript Notes App
+This is my first JavaScript Notes App [Not Complete]